DarkMatterAI/mrl/README.md

 ## Install

+__NOTE__: MRL is currently under active development.
+Currently it is recommended to install the most up-to-date version using the `Developer Install` instructions below

 ### Without Installing

 MRL can be used without installing via [Google Collab](https://colab.research.google.com/notebooks/intro.ipynb).
 Open any page in the [documentation](https://darkmatterai.github.io/mrl/) and click the "Open in Collab" button to open the notebook in Google Collab.
 Make sure to change the runtime to GPU.